Foodie heaven in the middle of London at Hotel Café Royal

 Another must-try experience when you’re in London is their Cakes & Bubbles concept by Albert Adrià, the ‘World’s Best Pastry Chef’.
 We call it an experience because it really is one.
 We asked our waiter to surprise us with a selection of desserts and champagnes and boy were we surprised!
 The chef is a creative genius and trying to write down what we ate wouldn’t do any of it justice.
 The sommelier as well made us taste a couple champagnes and sparkling wines which we had never heard of before and were extraordinary!
 Cakes & Bubbles is that one restaurant which we will recommend to everyone who asks us about London.
 It really made a lasting impression on us.

 Generally speaking, service was close to flawless.
-While at times it wasn’t the warmest service we received, they did most of it right.
+The service wasn’t the warmest we have experienced, but they did everything right.
 I might have given Café Royal an A+ for their service, but since I’m writing this review after having spent 3 weeks in the Maldives, also known as service-heaven, I think I’ll just stick to an A-.

 10. Value for Money